all-of-us/workbench/README.md

 #### Tell workbench and databrowser about your new cdr release so they can use it
 1. For the environment you want, in the workbench/api/config/cdr_versions_ENV.json , add a new object to the array for your cdr.
 Properties are:
    * name: unique name
    * dataAccessLevel: 1 = registered, 2 = controlled
    * bigqueryProject: project the BigQuery cdr is
    * bigqueryDataset: dataset of cdr,
    * creationTime: date string in this format "2018-09-20 00:00:00Z",
    * releaseNumber: gets incremented by 1 each time an official release is made.
 It has the same value for a registered and controlled cdr release.
    * numParticipants: To get the number of participants look in your new cdrXXXXXXX cloudsql database at the achilles_results table where analysis_id = 1. `select count_value from achilles_results where analysis_id = 1`
    * cdrDbName: name of the the cloudsql count database used by workbench "cdr20180920",
    * publicDbName: name of the public cloudsql database use by data browser and public api
 2. Set the default cdr version for the environment in config_ENV.json.
    * You probably don’t want to set your new cdr to the default before testing it.
-  * The cloudsql instance for the above mentioned dbs is set in this file.
-Each cdr release must be on the same cloudsql instance
+   * NOTE The cloudsql instance is set in code for each environment in /api/libproject/devstart.rb
 3. Make your config changes take effect:
    * For non local environments:
      * commit and merge your config files with master and the changes will take effect on the next build.
      * OR run `./project.rb update-cloud-config --project <project>` where project is the project for your environment.
 You can find this project in config_<ENV>.json server.projectId
    * For local , run dev-up to build your api

 #### Generate full local mysql test databases -- cdr and public for data generated above if you need to develop with a full test database
 1. DO NOT do this with production data.
 It is not allowed.